Neural Generalization of Multiple Kernel Learning: Related Work

-Although MLMKLs combine multiple kernels in a multilayer structure, NGMKL differs with these models since the multilayer neural architecture in MLMKLs is only for combining the base kernels.
-In other words, the kernel combination in MLMKLs has a multilayer structure, while in our proposed method, the whole multiple kernel learning problem, namely kernel combination, and classification, is interpreted as a single neural network which can be extended to a deep structure.
+Although MLMKL models combine multiple kernels in a multilayer structure, NGMKL differs since the multilayer neural architecture in MLMKL is only for combining the base kernels.
+In other words, the kernel combination in MLMKL has a multilayer structure, while in our proposed method, the whole MKL problem, namely kernel combination and classification, is interpreted as a single neural network that can be extended to a deep structure.
 As a result, firstly, MLMKLs use SVMs for classification, while NGMKLs utilize softmax with cross-entropy, similar to ordinary neural networks.
-Secondly, MLMKLs have some constraints on the parameters, whereas NGMKL is formulated as an unconstrained optimization problem.
-Finally, in most of the MLMKL models, the parameters for combining the kernels and the parameters of the classifier are learned alternatively, while in NGMKLs all the parameters are learned simultaneously.
+Secondly, MLMKL has some constraints on the parameters, whereas NGMKL is formulated as an unconstrained optimization problem.
+Finally, in most of the MLMKL models, the parameters for combining the kernels and the parameters of the classifier are learned alternatively.
+In contrast, in NGMKL, all the parameters are learned simultaneously.